facebookarchive/nailgun/README.md

 nailgun
 =======

+---
+**Note:**  Nailgun is based on original code developed by <a href="martylamb.com">Marty Lamb</a>.
+In October, 2017, Marty transferred the repository to Facebook, where it is currently maintained by [TODO].
+---

 Nailgun is a client, protocol, and server for running Java programs from the command line without incurring the JVM startup overhead.